chromium/chromium/mojo/public/tools/bindings/README.md

 **Choosing between Nullable and Non-nullable Primitive Numeric Types**

-Primitive numeric types are allowed to be either nullable or non-nullable when extending structs or method parameter lists.
+Primitive numeric types, including enums, are allowed to be either nullable or non-nullable when extending structs or method parameter lists.
 There are several tradeoffs to consider when choosing between the two:

 * Nullable numeric primitives: they can offer more semantic safety for new fields because it is more obvious that such fields are optional, and whether